SimpleSoftwareIO/simple-sms/README.md

 		$sms->to('+15555555555', 'att');
 	});

 The first paramenter is the view file that you would like to use.
 The second is the data that you wish to pass to the view.
-The finally parameter is a callback that will sets all of the options on the `message` closure.
+The final parameter is a callback that will set all of the options on the `message` closure.

 #### Send